Which of the following is not a component of the homeostatic cont... | Channels for Pearson+

 1

-Understand the concept of a homeostatic control system, which is a mechanism that maintains a stable internal environment in the body.

-Identify the key components of a homeostatic control system: the receptor, the control center, and the effector.
+Understand the components of a homeostatic control system.
+Homeostasis involves maintaining a stable internal environment, and the control system typically includes a receptor, an integrator, and an effector.

 Watch next